deciob/why-amd/README.md

 Order also matters for the **script tags** in an HTML file, so what is the big deal here?

 - **JavaScript** started off as a small scripting language.
-- But nowadays it's huge and with so many files (modules) around the place, one should not be concerned about the loading order. **One thing less to remember the better!**
+- But nowadays it's huge and with so many files (modules) around the place, one should not be concerned about the loading order. **Less stuff to remember the better!**